-480

 Heroes are ordinary soldiers who perform extraordinary feats of courage.
-Heroes may be part of a scenario's start-

-32

-ing forces or created during play.

-There is a chance that a Hero is created whenever a 1 is rolled on a Squad or Half-squad's Damage Check.
+Heroes may be part of a scenario's starting forces or created during play.
+1145 There is a chance that a Hero is created whenever a 1 is rolled on a Squad or Half-squad's Damage Check.
 Roll 1d6 again.
 If the number is even, a Hero has been created.
 Randomly pick a Hero and a Skill counter (12.0) from the cup-and the Skill must be usable by the Hero; if not, pick again.
 Newly created Heroes assume the activation status of the unit that spawned them.
-Example: If the Squad that spawns a Hero is already marked with a Moved marker, the Hero also receives a Moved marker.
-If spawned by a moving MMC, the Hero is assumed to have spent the same number of MPs as the Squad had before it spawned the Hero.
+Example: If the Squad that spawns a Hero is already marked with a Fired marker, the Hero also receives a Fired marker.
+If spawned by a moving MMC, the Hero is assumed to have spent the same number of MPs the MMC had spent before it spawned the Hero; and even if the spawning MMC is Shaken (and thus placed under a Moved marker), the Hero can continue moving, if desired, up to his total MF.
 If creation of a Hero violates stacking limitations, the owner must place the Hero in any adjacent, non-enemy-occupied hex (it's a free move, no Moved marker is placed).
 Heroes can Assault Move (6.1).
 Heroes can Close Assault vehicles (17.1).
 Heroes always add their FULL IFP to multiple-unit attacks.
 Units in the same hex (and on the same level in a Building) as a Hero can attempt to rally even if there is no Leader present.

 Heroes shift Melee (8.0) odds one column in their side's favor (in addition to adding their own IFP) when attacking (not defending).
 Remember, in Melee attacking has nothing to do with whether you moved into the hex, only that you are currently conducting a Melee attack.
 If a Hero who begins the game on the Map is not assigned a Skill he does not draw one.
 There can be only two Heroes per nation on the Map at any time.
 Heroes are always spawned at full strength (never wounded).
-Heroes created by a moving unit that is Shaken must stop their movement also.
 Heroes are created even if the Damage Check result eliminates its parent unit.
-11.3 Medics & Corpsmen
+11.3 MEDICS